 Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

-When you think of Russia, you probably think about fur hats, cold winters, and vodka.
-What you don’t know is that they have a hidden gem — or more likely, a hidden egg.
+When you think of Russia, you might think about fur hats, cold winters, and vodka.
+However, Russia also has a hidden gem — or more aptly, a hidden egg.
 Meet the Pavlovskaya chicken that is native to Russia.

-You cannot easily find a lot of Pavlovskaya chickens, but those around are bred to the highest standards, making them a perfect choice for breeders who want a moderate challenge.
+It’s not easy to find many Pavlovskaya chickens, but those around are bred to the highest standards, making them a perfect choice for breeders who want a moderate challenge.
 But just exactly what is a Pavlovskaya chicken and why are there so few of them?

 pavlovskaya chicken